Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Simulation study of active converter design

-To characterize the performance of the active converter design, we evaluated the reconstructed energy spectrum of signal photons. \figref{fig:EGammaRec} shows the reconstructed energy spectra with and without the $E_\mathrm{dep}$ measurement, where $E_{e^\pm}$ and $E_\mathrm{dep}$ values from Monte Carlo truth information were used.
-Owing to the inclusion of the $E_\mathrm{dep}$ measurement, a sharp peak at \SI{52.8}{MeV} is observed, enabling effective discrimination against background photons.
-The benchmark signal efficiency, $\eff{sig}$, was evaluated by counting the number of photons reconstructed in the signal energy region defined as $\SI{52.7}{MeV} < E_{\gamma} < \SI{52.9}{MeV}$ based on the target energy resolution.
-This efficiency can be factorized into three terms:
+Based on this spectrum, the benchmark signal efficiency, $\eff{sig}$, was evaluated by counting the number of photons within the signal energy window of $\SI{52.7}{MeV} < E_{\gamma} < \SI{52.9}{MeV}$, a range determined by the target energy resolution of \SI{200}{keV}.
+This efficiency can be factorized into four terms:

-The first term, $\eff{phys}$, represents the efficiency determined by the underlying physical processes occurring within the active converter.
-This term accounts for two effects: the photon conversion probability and the leakage of the energy carried by ionized particles.
-The latter mainly originates from photons produced via bremsstrahlung of the conversion pair, which can escape the converter without being detected.
-Such energy leakage results in the low-energy tail in \figref{fig:EGammaRec}, thereby contributing to the inefficiency.
+The first term, $\eff{geom}$, represents the geometrical acceptance.
+The second term, $\eff{conv}$, represents the efficiency determined by the underlying physical processes within the active converter.
+This term accounts for two contributions: the probability that a photon converts inside the converter and that both $e^+e^-$ properly exit the converter, and the loss of converted events in which bremsstrahlung carries away energy, causing the reconstructed photon energy to populate the low‑energy tail and fall outside the signal window.